 How to clean bird poop off garden furniture

-Yes, we can giggle at the word poop, but a bigger problem is at stake here.
-If your garden furniture has been affected by animal droppings, this must be dealt with as soon as possible.
-This is because contaminated bird droppings can lead to diseases, as explained here by the government Health and Safety Executive site.
+If your garden furniture has been affected by animal droppings, clean it as soon as possible.
+This is because contaminated bird droppings can lead to diseases, as explained by the government Health and Safety Executive site.
 It’s also not very useful for your garden furniture and can damage furnishing finishes and more without quick care.

 Now, your first thought may be to contact a suitable cleaning service.
 Luckily, this isn’t always the case, and there are cost-effective ways of doing it yourself.
 However, with the health issues it can cause, there are precautions you must take if you are tackling it without professional cleaning support.

-So, before moving on with any of the methods below, you must get some protective gloves, clothing and a mask to prevent the particles from being breathed in.
+Before proceeding with any of the methods below, you must get these to prevent the particles from being breathed in:

-Importantly, do not pick it off, scrub the surface with severe aggression or pressure wash/scour pad the surface.
-These tools all have varying purposes for different materials.
+Importantly, do not pick it off!
+Scrub the surface with severe aggression or pressure wash/scour pad the surface.
+These tools all vary in purpose for different materials.
 So, tackling this cleaning issue will require a specific approach.

-It’s also worth reading manufacturer instructions or testing the cleaner on a small spot of the furniture before trying any of these cleaning tasks.
+It’s also worth reading the manufacturer’s instructions or testing the cleaner on a small spot of the furniture before trying any of these cleaning tasks.

 Use baking soda